bismuthfoundation/Hack-with-BIS/01-Concepts/Bismuth-Model.md

 You simply can't transpose what is done with smart contracts and solidity.
 Bismuth does not need public "smart" contracts atm, and does not have a VM where every nodes executes the same code.

-Although it could be seen as a limitation, it's in fact quite a strength, and many exploits that have taken place with ETH smart contracts simply could not have been done on a Bismuth like architecture.
+Although it could be seen as a limitation, it's in fact quite a strength, and some exploits that have taken place with ETH smart contracts could not have been successful on a Bismuth like architecture.

 ## Ethereum

 - You have to learn a new language, Solidity
-- There are severe pitfalls (underflow, visibility, access rights)
+- There are some specific pitfalls (underflow, visibility, access rights)
-- Flawed contracts can give an infinity of coins to a user
+- Flawed contract code can give an infinity of coins to a user
 - Several hacks and horror stories already in Eth smart contracts History
 - Smart contracts can "own" funds
 - smart contracts live in the chain forever and can't be stopped nor upgraded unless the author provided a kill switch
-- bugs or flaws are forever
-- if there is a kill switch, the owner will get all the funds.
+- if there is a kill switch, the owner can get all the funds of a contract.
 - every contract invocation is processed by every single eth node in a VM - Virtual Machine - and consumes gas
 - contracts can not directly access outside resources

+Eth model has some strengths and some use cases that you could simply not replicate with BIS, but BIS has other uses.

 ## Bismuth